open-mmlab/mmdetection/projects/ViTDet/README.md

 Author: @xxx.
 This is an implementation of \[XXX\]. -->

-This is an implementation of [ViTDet](https://github.com/facebookresearch/detectron2/tree/main/projects/ViTDet) based on [MMDetection](https://github.com/open-mmlab/mmdetection/tree/3.x), [MMCV](https://github.com/open-mmlab/mmcv), and [MMEngine](https://github.com/open-mmlab/mmengine).
+This is an implementation of [ViTDet](https://github.com/facebookresearch/detectron2/tree/main/projects/ViTDet) based on [MMDetection](https://github.com/open-mmlab/mmdetection/tree/3.x), [MMClassification](https://github.com/open-mmlab/mmclassification/tree/1.x), [MMCV](https://github.com/open-mmlab/mmcv), and [MMEngine](https://github.com/open-mmlab/mmengine).

 ## Usage

 <!-- For a typical model, this section should contain the commands for training and testing.
 You are also suggested to dump your environment specification to env.yml by `conda env export > env.yml`. -->

+Please install mmcls>=1.0, because we need to use `LN2d`.

 ### Training commands